yxtj/ppvas/layer_smp/readme.md

 ## Security

-This protocol guarantes the the security of the client's data, i.e. against a corrupted server.
+This protocol guarantes the security of the client's data, i.e. against a corrupted server.

 But it does not ensure the security of the server's network weights.
 More specifically, it does not guarantees the security at the ReLU layer.